death667b/Setting-up-Linux/README.md

 ## FTP
 On windows I currently use a program called WebDrive which works well.
 I need to find a good replacment like that for Linux.

-## Uni Wifi
-TODO:  IFB102 get the RPi's working on Wifi

 ## EduRoam
 TODO